 In a high-quality trial, 27 percent of patients reported that they had no pain or mild pain 30 minutes after taking the nasal spray.6 Four hours after treatment, 70 percent of patients reported that their headache had resolved.
 Headache recurrence is uncommon with DHE.
 In one trial, headache pain recurred with 24 hours in 14 percent of patients.6 The risk of medication overuse headache with DHE is low.1

-The nasal spray is expensive, although patients can save money using the generic form approved in 2020.7 The nasal spray can be difficult to administer.
-One dose is taken as 4 sprays: one spray in each nostril, which is then repeated 15 minutes later.8
+The nasal spray is expensive, although patients can save money using the generic form approved in 2020.7

 DHE nasal spray is associated with more side effects than triptans, especially nausea.
 Anti-nausea medications may be given with DHE nasal spray.
 Other common side effects include stuffy nose, taste changes, or sore throat, dizziness, and fatigue.8 It can cause leg cramps or tingling in the arms and legs.4

 Pregnant women cannot use DHE nasal spray.8 DHE nasal spray is also not for people with diseases that affect the heart, arteries, or circulation.
 It cannot be taken with medications that include CYP 3A4 inhibitors.
 CYP 3A4 inhibitors are found in some anti-HIV drugs and certain antibiotics.
-Combining DHE with a CPY 3A4 inhibitor could stop blood flow to the limbs.
+Combining DHE with a CPY 3A4 inhibitor could stop blood flow to the brain and/or limbs.
 All medications with DHE have a black box warning—the FDA’s strongest warning—against this combination.

 DHE 45: Back-up relief